Nudging Hand Hygiene Compliance: Insights From a Large-Scale Field Experiemnt on Hospital Visitors

 While other experiments have been conducted analysing hand sanitation compliance in a similar manner, none have looked at as large a sample set as this one, nor taken into account the interaction of the different nudges at once.
 For these reasons, analysis of the data also revealed some detailed results and intriguing insights.

-Shortly after we had finished the experimental protocol of the planned experiment, COVID-19 arrived on the scene.
-When conducting another series of hand hygiene experiments a year into the pandemic, we therefore decided to revisit the site where the most successful intervention had been implemented and measure how it performed.
 Over the course of 4 days, we observed almost 5,000 visitors.
 Unsurprisingly, data showed that compliance had skyrocketed.
-Scenario 10 which had achieved only 13.95% compliance prior to COVID-19 shot up to 47.6%.
+Scenario (9) which had achieved only 13.95% compliance prior to COVID-19 shot up to 47.6%.
 Interestingly, our baselines in parallel experiments did not shoot up in the same way.
-Hence, nudges may be conceived of as important ‘accelerants’ in efforts to create behaviour changes.
+In this light, there is a case for arguing that nudges may be conceived of as important ‘accelerants’ in efforts to create behaviour changes.

 Conclusion